minetest-mods/irc/README.txt

 Quick one line build for linux.

 git clone https://github.com/kaeza/minetest-irc.git && cd minetest-irc && mkdir build && cd build && cmake .. && make && make pack_mod && cp -R irc <your mod directory>
-Plese change the "cp -R irc" to fit your install of minetest.
+Please change the "cp -R irc" to fit your install of minetest.

 To compile and "pack" the mod: